 This mother gave birth to mo-di twin girls at 37+2 weeks.
 They were born vaginally.
 Twin A was born head first and twin B a footling breech.
 Twin A was 4lbs, 7oz (2012 grams) and 17 inches long (43 centimeters).
 Twin B was 5lbs, 6oz (2438 grams) and 18 1/2 inches long (47 centimeters).
 Their mother went into premature labor at 32 weeks, but the doctors managed to stop the contractions enabling her to carry her girls to term.

 Fourth time moms

 This mother gave birth to di-di girls at 35 +5 weeks.
 They were delivered by c-section due to intrauterine growth restriction (IUGR).

 This mother gave birth vaginally to fraternal twin girls at 38+1 weeks.
 Twin b was born with a caul.
 Read more about this birth.

 This surrogate mother carried fraternal twins for her sister and brother-in-law.
 She gave birth at 38+3 weeks via c-section because both babies were breech.
 One baby (the girl) weighed 7lbs, 9oz (3430 grams) and the other baby (the boy) weighed 9lbs, 6oz (4252 grams).

 The fraternal twins were born by emergency c-section at 29+3 weeks.
 They are doing great.
 Their mothers water broke at 28+1 weeks.

 We’re always looking for more twin pregnancy belly pictures.
-If you’d like to share yours, please send them to firstname.lastname@example.org.
+If you’d like to share yours, please write to us.
 Please let us know how far a long you are and what number child or pregnancy this is for you.
 If you have trouble sending the pictures due to their size, consider breaking them up into multiple e-mails.